henningWoehr/actions/setup-poetry/readme.md

 # setup-poetry
-GitHub Actions for Python projects using poetry
+GitHub Action for Python projects using poetry

 ## Getting started